elibenporat/boss/README.md

 BOSS relies on the following crates for the bullk of its workload.

 * **Isahc** handles all of the network requests to grab the JSON files.
-Isahc's powerful Futures support allowed for easy construction of Asynchronous requests and streams.
+Isahc's powerful Futures support allows for easy construction of Asynchronous requests and streams.
 * **serde-json** combined with **SerDe** handle all the JSON parsing through declarative deserialization.
 We simply tell serde-json what structure to expect, point it to a file and the rest is handled magically.
 * **csv** handles the bulk export of the data to the ubiquitious csv format.
 CSV is used since every BI tool can import it.